agieche/rails-dev-box/readme.md

 ## Overview

-**Rails Dev Box** is a ready to use vagrant machine.
-It ships with the following components:
+**Rails Dev Box** is a preconfigured vagrant box, that you can use as base box for your different rails development vm needs.

+The dependencies are managed via chef-solo and berkshelf.

+The configuration of this base box ships with the following components:

 **OS**:

-Ubuntu 12.04 LTS
+- Ubuntu 12.04 LTS 64-bit

 **Packages**:

-Git
+- Git
-Ruby (2.0.0-p247 via rbenv)
+- Ruby (2.0.0-p247 via rbenv)
-Node.js (for asset-pipeline)
+- Node.js (for asset-pipeline)
-Java
+- Java

-Imagemagick
+- Imagemagick
-PhantomJS
+- PhantomJS

 **DB**:

-Postgres 9.1
+- Postgres 9.1
-MongoDB
+- MongoDB

 **Gems**:

-Bundler
+- Bundler
-Rails
+- Rails

+Feel free to add or remove chef cookbooks in the vagrantfile and berksfile to fit your apps requirements.

 ### How to use